pivotal/docs-tap/getting-started.md

     <img src="images/tanzu-java-web-app.png" alt="Screenshot of the Tanzu Java Web App within Application Accelerator.
 It includes empty text boxes for new project information." width="600">

 1. Replace the default value `dev.local` in the _"prefix for container image registry"_ field with the URL to your registry.
-The URL you enter must match the registry server you want the default Supply Chain to push container images to.
+The URL must match the registry server you want the default Supply Chain to push container images to.

 For more information, see [Install default Supply Chain](install-components.md#install-ootb-supply-chain-basic).